kilmajster/ngrok-spring-boot-starter/README.md

 # ngrok-spring-boot-starter

-Proxy your spring boot app from localhost to the world!
+This starter allows you to publish your locally running spring boot application to the web!

+### Usage

+##### ngrok configuration
+If you haven't got ngrok already installed please visit their [site](https://ngrok.com/), create account, download & install ngrok on your local machine.

+##### spring boot (auto)configuration